Setin2/kafka-python/README.md

 The database also includes 2 lookup tables for the service/resource ID-name pairs: ``` (ID, name) ``` We need to save the task & resource as numerical values in the main table because we need to feed them into a neural net.

+## Forecast Service

+The forecast-service is an implementation for a service used to forecast the resource consumption of some other given service.
+The code was implemented based on an earlier version of the system and isnt fully operational as of now.

 ## Kafka Configurations

 Here are some usefull comands for debugging kafka and configuring it to work.

 The partitions for a certain topic can be checked from inside the broker pod using the command: